Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/31/24

 added money interactions for the placable monkeys in the side bar, added a round counter, added a grayscale system for when a monkey is unpurchaseable. will work on future rounds over weekend likely.

+### date 6/1/24

+graphics update for road and hearts, added rounds up to round 20 and playtested, need fixes on dart lifetime for dart monkey, and need to fix a few things with upgrading correctly.